kurron/c4-architecture-template/guidebook/guidebook.md

 1. Technical people only

 # Code
-1. Describe implementation details for imporant/complex parts of the sytem
+1. Describe implementation details for important/complex parts of the system
 1. homegrown frameworks
 1. WebMVC frameworks
 1. approach to security